Feeling stuck in your head, do thoughts spiral around, feeling overwhelmed or unsure why you feel the way you do?

 In our work together, I may bring in:

-I offer both short-term therapy, where we focus on a particular issue or transition, and longer-term therapy, which allows us to work more deeply on past experiences, patterns, and questions of identity and purpose.
-Together, we will decide what feels most helpful for you.
+I offer weekly short-term therapy, where we focus on a particular issue, weekly longer-term therapy, which allows us to work more deeply on past experiences, patterns, and questions of identity and purpose.
+I also offer Single Session Therapy.
+Together, we can decide what feels most helpful for you.

-At the heart of my approach is the relationship we build.
-With over 18 years’ experience, I know that therapy works best when there is trust, respect, and a sense of safety.
-My role is to walk alongside you — offering guidance, reflection, and encouragement as you navigate change, rebuild confidence, and rediscover your sense of self.
+At the heart of my approach, no matter whether you undertake short, long or single session therapy, is the relationship we build.
+With over 20 years’ experience, I know that therapy works best when there is trust, respect, and a sense of safety.
+My role is to walk alongside you, offering guidance, reflection, and encouragement as you navigate change, rebuild confidence, and rediscover your sense of self.

 Settling In – We begin by checking in with how you’re arriving that day, creating a moment to pause and ground before we begin.